azzindani/01_Data_Analytic/README.md

 1. Draft notebook

-   You can see the notebook named with "_Draft" in the end of project name.
+   You can see the notebook named with `_Draft" in the end of project name.
 This notebook contain detailed data analytic process including, importing data, structuring & cleaning data, data transformation, EDA (Exploratory Data Analysis), creating chart draft & dataframe selection, and creating dashboard.
 3. Dashboard notebook

    This notebook only contain the final dashboard created and can be run through npm inside google colab.
-Also you can see the notebook named with "_Dashboard" in the end of project name
+Also you can see the notebook named with `_Dashboard` in the end of project name

 These projects developed using URL based data import, so no need to worry about the dataset import.